The Pultrusion Report | Tencom

 When the first skyscrapers began to appear in Chicago and other American cities at the beginning of the 20th century, they were a marvel of modern technology.
-Innovations in the process of producing steel beams along with the elevator have allowed buildings to soar ever higher, culminating in amazing structures like the Burj Khalifa in Dubai, which stands at 2,717 feet.
+Innovations in the production of steel beams and elevators have allowed buildings to soar ever higher, culminating in amazing structures like the Burj Khalifa in Dubai, which stands at 2,717 feet.

-In the very near future, we may increasingly see our cities full of skyscrapers built using new technology but a very old material that steel had replaced: wood.
+In the very near future, we may increasingly see our cities full of skyscrapers built using new technology, but a very old material that steel has replaced: wood.

 Sound impossible?
 Keep reading to hear about how composites created from this traditional material are creating a revolution in the construction of tall buildings.